top of page

 • The final performance should be around 40 minutes long

-• Provide detail of past experience you think relevant to this opportunity
+• Provide detail of experience you think relevant to this opportunity

 • Ensure you list any personnel you intend to collaborate with to deliver this commission.